-- 1. Maintain that the Fund holds at least 30% in Sustainable Investments. - 2.
-Apply the BlackRock EMEA Baseline Screens and exclusionary screens. - 3.
-Maintain that the weighted average ESG rating of the Fund will be higher than the ESG rating of the Index after eliminating at least 20% of the lowest rated securities from the Index. - 4.
-Maintain that the Fund's carbon emissions intensity score is lower than the Index. - 5.
-Ensure that more than 90% of the issuers of securities in which the Fund invests (excluding money market funds) shall be ESG rated or have been analysed for ESG purposes.

-What is the committed minimum rate to reduce the scope of the investments considered prior to the application of that investment strategy?
+- 1. Maintain that the Sub-Fund holds at least 30% in Sustainable Investments. - 2.
+Apply the Management Company's exclusionary screens. - 4.
+Maintain that the Sub-Fund's carbon emissions intensity score (scope 1 and 2 intensity by sales) is 20% lower than the benchmark. - 5.
+Ensure that more than 90% of the issuers of securities in which the Sub-Fund invests (excluding money market funds) shall be ESG rated or have been analysed for ESG purposes. - What is the committed minimum rate to reduce the scope of the investments considered prior to the application of that investment strategy?